lssfau/pystencils-sfg/docs/usage/generator_scripts.md

 ## Using the Composer

-The object `sfg` returned by the context manager is an [SfgComposer](pystencilssfg.SfgComposer).
+The object `sfg` constructed in above snippet is an instance of [SfgComposer][pystencilssfg.SfgComposer].
-It is a stateless builder object which provides a convenient interface to construct the source file's contents.
-Here's an overview:
+The composer is the central part of the user front-end of *pystencils-sfg*.
+It provides an interface for constructing source files that attempts to closely mimic C++ syntactic structures within Python.
+Here is an overview of its various functions:

 ### Includes and Definitions